The city of Iqaluit. Photo via Wikimedia Commons.

 “The demand is seeking younger and younger girls—that's an extreme sexual fetish,” says Roos.

 For their research, the Canadian Women's Foundation met with more than 250 organizations and 160 survivors of sexual exploitation between 2013 and 2014.
 It's part a $2 million dollar strategy to address human trafficking.
 The foundation is also developing recommendations and an anti-trafficking strategy for the federal government.
 But they also know they need to move fast.

 “What we know about human trafficking in Canada is that traffickers will gain financially more for an underage girl than they will for an adult woman,“ says Redsky.
 When they hit their early 20s, girls are not considered as valuable to traffickers anymore, and those who remain in the industry face serious risks as well.

 “By the time they're 40, they're dying,” says Redsky.
 “Our bodies are not meant to have sex with 10 to 15 men a day, 7 days a week.”
 Roos says kids are being numbed to the sexual exploitation—but she also says the sexual exploitation is beginning to span generations.

 “My granny used to work too,” says Kimmy.
 And now Kimmy's own daughter is involved in prostitution in Northern Ontario as well.

-Their anti-trafficking strategy will be launched in the autumn of 2014.
+Their anti-trafficking strategy will be launched in the fall of 2014.